 I have a passion for learning, a desire to share that passion and a joy for children’s learning.
 What better way to spend my days than to help children learn in the way they are capable of learning, help them get caught up in a subject or subjects that they are struggling in, and most of all boost their confidence and self esteem.

 I am a certified Dyslexia Consultant.
 I have been trained to screen for dyslexia and tutor dyslexic students along with consulting with parents of dyslexic students.
-I have 96 graduate hours in dyslexia training and I have taken many courses on line through the Dyslexia Institute with obtaining 8 graduate credits (all on dyslexia) through the University of San Diego.
+I have 96 graduate hours in dyslexia training and I have taken many courses on line through the Dyslexia Institute while obtaining 12 graduate credits (all on dyslexia) through the University of San Diego.
 I have a BS in Elementary Education grades 1-6 with a kindergarten endorsement, and am currently working on my Masters in Elementary Education with an emphasis in reading disabilities and dyslexia.

 I have my BS in Secondary English Education from NMU.
 I have been working at professional tutoring centers for 10 years.
 I am trained in the Lindamood Bell Learning Processes approach to reading and have taught beginning readers as well as adults to learn how to read successfully using Verbalizing and Visualizing and the Lindamood Phoneme Sequencing Program.
 I also have 6 years experience working and training with Sylvan Learning Centers.
 I worked as a teacher and the Director of Education.
 During my time with Sylvan in Marquette I learned that the best thing I can do to help my community is to listen and respond to your needs on an individual level.

 Sandy received her elementary education degree from St. Catherine University in St. Paul, Minnesota.
 She spent three years teaching 3rd grade in Minnesota.
 She then moved to Marquette, where she taught gymnasium for an elementary school, 4th grade and kindergarten.